 Teams: Seniors, Reserves, Thirds, U19, U14 – U17, Auskick

-Facilities include: Large social rooms with 150+ seating capacity, Fully licensed bar, Ladies/men’s toilets, Large home change rooms, Medical room, Visitor change rooms, Fully equipped Gym, Lights (four 30m towers, 100+ lux for night matches), Two sealed car parks with additional parking on hill surrounding ground, Canteen/Kitchen.
+Facilities include: Large social rooms with 150+ seating capacity, fully licensed bar, ladies/men’s toilets, player change rooms with unisex bathrooms, medical room, fully equipped Gym, ground lighting (four 30m towers, 150+ lux for night matches), two sealed car parks with additional parking on hill surrounding ground, canteen/kitchen.

 CASTLEFIELD RESERVE

-Facilities include: Home and visitor change rooms with unisex bathrooms, Lights suitable for junior night matches, Canteen, Toilets, Car park.
+Facilities include: Player change rooms with unisex bathrooms, ground lighting suitable for junior night matches, canteen, toilets, car park.

 The Jumper

 The traditional Hampton Rovers Football Club jumper is Green on the lower half and gold yoke on the upper.
-The current supplier for senior jumpers is Puma.
+The club’s official supplier for senior team jumpers is Puma.

 Club Song